helm/helm-2to3/README.md

 *Note:*
 A Helm v2 client:
-- can manage 1 to many Kubernetes clusters
+- can manage 1 to many Kubernetes clusters.
-- can connect to 1 to many Tiller instances for  a cluster This means that you have to cognisant of this when migrating as releases are deployed into clusters by Tiller and its namespace.
+- can connect to 1 to many Tiller instances for  a cluster.

+This means that you have to cognisant of this when migrating as releases are deployed into clusters by Tiller and its namespace.
 You have to therefore be aware of migrating for each cluster and each Tiller instance that is managed by the Helm v2 client instance.
 Cleanup should only be run once all migration for a Helm v2 client is complete.